Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 **Q.2.b.** According to the paper, what is the origin and purpose of the gas-filled protein nanostructures in nature?

 **Q.2.c.** What is the typical size of the gas-filled proteins?
 How are the gas-filled proteins visualized in the paper (what technique)?
-Can the gas-field proteins be visualized directly via a light microscope (yes/no)?
+Can the gas-filled proteins be visualized directly via a light microscope (yes/no)?
 Why?

 **Q.2.d.** Can you think about and describe another application (medical or other) for these engineered microbes (bullet points).